grapefruitjs/grapefruit/README.md

 The game engine that powers [lttp-webgl](https://github.com/englercj/lttp-webgl) and [shiv](https://github.com/englercj/shiv).

-The goal of this project is for users to be able to make a game with minimal programming and judicious use of the [Tiled Map Editor](http://mapeditor.org); while at the same time providing a powerful API for creating intense and complex 2D games.
+The goal of this project is to provide a simple, yet powerful, API that enables game makers to quickly create amazing games.
+Anything from simple top-down shooters to complex RPGs are possible with grapefruit.

 Some features that GrapeFruit gives you: